Dubbo: Rare-earths

 The Dubbo mine and processing plant, located on the Toongi mineral deposit, has total ore reserves of over 75 million tonnes, and a rare-earth oxides proportion of 0.74%.
-The min will produce zirconium dioxide, a material used in dental implants.
+The mine will produce zirconium dioxide, a material used in dental implants.
 The mine is being developed by Australian Strategic Minerals in partnership with Hyundai, with plans to process the ore in South Korea.
 It is a recipient of a government grant under the Commonwealth Government's "International Partnerships in Critical Minerals" program.

 Education

 The 20 schools and secondary colleges include the Dubbo School of Distance Education.
-It is home to one of the four main campuses of Charles Sturt University, which is located next to the Senior Campus of Dubbo College (successor to Dubbo High School, founded in 1917).
-There are three private K–12 schools located in Dubbo which are Macquarie Anglican Grammar School, Dubbo Christian School and St Johns College.
+It is home to one of the seven main campuses of Charles Sturt University, which is located next to the Senior Campus of Dubbo College (successor to Dubbo High School, founded in 1917).
+There are four private K–12 schools located in Dubbo which are Central Western Leadership Academy, Macquarie Anglican Grammar School, Dubbo Christian School and St Johns College.